Why Does Sleeping Feel So Good?

 During sleep, the body releases a hormone called melatonin, which has a relaxing effect on the body and is the reason why sleeping feels so euphoric.

-If you experience stress at night and aren’t able to sleep easily, you might have a hormonal imbalance that’s limiting the production of melatonin.
+If you experience stress at night and aren’t able to fall asleep easily, you might have a hormonal imbalance that’s limiting the production of melatonin.
 In this case, you should limit caffeine intake before bed, avoid using any blue light-emitting screens, drink water, and try to maintain a sleep schedule.